Name: Patrick Ealy|

 "He has a desire to play in the south.
 I know he plans to attend the Alabama camp this summer, and we've sent out film to several southern schools.
 He has opened up a bit to schools around the area lately, though."

-Denver South Head Coach Ryan Mullaney played for the Chicago Bears in the glory days with running back Walter Payton.
+Head Coach Ryan Mullaney played for the Chicago Bears in the glory days with RB Walter Payton.
 Those experiences have even helped him compare his star back to his former great teammate.

 "Patrick makes everyone miss.
 You know when you're watching a movie, and see a guy wrap up for a tackle, and he ends up wrapping himself rather than the runner.
-I use to believe that never happened until I witnessed Patrick do it to a Columbine defender last fall.
-Patrick runs a lot like Walter Payton.
-In fact, I think their running styles show a lot of similarity."
+I use to believe that never happened until I witness Patrick do it to a Columbine defender last fall.
+Patrick runs a lot like Walter Payton, in fact, I think their running styles show a lot of similarity."